SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 The character has a particular serious weakness.
-It is not something that most other characters ﬁnd especially dangerous or inconvenient, but the character suffers severe modiﬁers to diﬃculties or even damage when exposed to it.
+It is not something that most other characters ﬁnd especially dangerous or inconvenient, but the character suffers severe modiﬁers to difficulties or even damage when exposed to it.
 Some examples include:

 * Allergy: A reasonably common things that she cannot always